shreyasv0/mediaplayer/README.md

 ### **Visualizer**

-* The center area shows a frequency-bar visualization reacting to the music.
+* The center area shows a visualization reacting to the music.
 * Colors shift based on audio intensity and bar position.

 ### **Album Art & Background**